Marc Moens

-Marc Moens (born 17 January 1943) is a Belgian sprint canoer who competed in the late 1960s and early 1970s.
+Marc Moens (Ledeberg, 17 January 1943) is a Belgian canoe sprinter who competed in the late 1960s and early 1970s.
 He was eliminated in the semifinals of the K-1 1000 m event at the 1968 Summer Olympics in Mexico City.
-Four years later at the 1972 Summer Olympics in Munich, Marc was eliminated in the semifinals of the K-2 1000 m event with teammate Herman Naegels.
+Four years later at the 1972 Summer Olympics in Munich, Moens was eliminated in the semifinals of the K-2 1000 m event with teammate Herman Naegels.

-After his sprint career, Marc started paddling in ICF Canoe Marathon World Championships and became world champion in his age category in 2007 in Györ.
+After his sprint career, Moens started paddling in ICF Canoe Marathon World Championships and became world champion in his age category in 2007 in Györ.

-Marc Moens is a retired garage holder, and still canoeing (edited april 2022) as a member of Koninklijke Cano Club Gent.
+Marc Moens is a retired garage holder, and still canoeing (edited April 2022) as a member of Koninklijke Cano Club Gent.